VictorLagerkvist/victorlagerkvist.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Associate professor with habilitation (universitetslektor + docent) at the theoretical computer science laboratory (TCSLAB), Linköping university.
+description: Associate professor with habilitation (Universitetslektor + docent) at the theoretical computer science laboratory (TCSLAB), Linköping university.

 profile:
   align: right